HomeNewsWhat to Pack for Breast Augmentation Surgery + The Survival Kit

 Our helpful pre-op checklist guarantees you’ll have everything you need for your comfort after surgery:

-- Something to read (books, magazines or a tablet with charger)
+Something to read (books, magazines or a tablet with a charger)

-- If you are staying in hospital overnight, pack loose, comfortable PJs and toiletries.
+If you are staying in the hospital overnight, pack loose, comfortable PJs and toiletries.

 What should I wear to my breast augmentation surgery?